 Usable for most customers, as it has the same features as the Rebel 2, with the same processor and the same screen display size.
-However, there are some improvements in the RAM and internal memory.
+However, there are some improvements in RAM and internal memory.

-- The quad-core chipset combined with 2 GB of RAM is sufficient for multitasking, playing most games.
+The quad-core chipset combined with 2 GB of RAM is sufficient for multitasking, playing most games.
 You can run several apps simultaneously and it is also capable of running intensive apps.

-- Cameras are good for recording images and sharing them on social media.
+Cameras are good for recording images and sharing them on social media.

 The display screen is 5.0 inches IPS with a resolution of 854 x 480 pixels.
 The dimensions of the phone are 5.73 x 2.83 x 0.36 inches and it weighs 5 oz.
 It is an Android 4G phone powered by a Quad-core Snapdragon 810, MSM8909, a 32-bit chipset, clocking at 1.1 GHz.
 The graphics card is a Qualcomm Adreno 304, 400 MHz.
 The ZTE Tempo X has one rear camera of 5 MP with LED flash and a front camera of 2 MP.
-Connectivity options include a Bluetooth 4.1 version; a USB port 2.0; and a 3.5 mm having Stereo output.
+Connectivity options include a Bluetooth 4.1 version; a USB port 2.0; and a 3.5 mm having a Stereo output.

 The RAM of this smartphone is 1 GB LPDDR2 and the internal memory is 8GB, which can be expanded up to 32 GB using a microSD card.
-It has a removable battery powered at 2200 mAh and is a single SIM phone.
+It has a removable battery-powered at 2200 mAh and is a single SIM phone.
 It operates on Android Nougat OS, 7.1.1.

-- Suitable for those looking for an entry-level, budget phone.
+Suitable for those looking for an entry-level, budget phone.
 Also suitable as a backup phone.